Wild winter storm envelops US, snarling Christmas travel

 As millions of Americans were traveling ahead of Christmas, more than 5,700 flights within, into or out of the U.S. were canceled Friday, according to the tracking site FlightAware.

 Multiple highways were closed and crashes claimed at least six lives, officials said.
-At least two people died in a massive pileup involving some 50 vehicles on the Ohio Turnpike.
+Four people died in a massive pileup involving some 50 vehicles on the Ohio Turnpike.
 A Kansas City, Missouri, driver was killed Thursday after skidding into a creek, and three others died Wednesday in separate crashes on icy northern Kansas roads.

 In Canada, WestJet canceled all flights Friday at Toronto Pearson International Airport, as meteorologists there warned of a potential once-in-a-decade weather event.
 While in Mexico, migrants camped near the U.S. border in unusually cold temperatures as they awaited a U.S. Supreme Court decision on pandemic-era restrictions that prevent many from seeking asylum.